Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Who Needs to Comply?

-B2B e-invoicing is voluntary but high adoption means most businesses are already connected.
-There are no penalties for B2B non-adoption.
+B2B e-invoicing is voluntary, with no penalties for non-adoption.
 B2C transactions are outside the e-invoicing framework.
 The Dutch Tax Authority receives invoice data through standard VAT reporting rather than real-time e-invoice monitoring.

 View full exemption details